logo

 After graduation Adam moved to Boston to pursue a career as a freelance illustrator.
 After several years of struggling in the competitive field of freelance illustration, he took a job as a graphic artist at Lotus Development Corp. in Cambridge.
 At Lotus he had the opportunity to learn computer graphics applications at a very exciting time for the medium.
 He quickly evolved from a mechanical artist to a multimedia author and graphic designer.

 Around 1994 he was exposed to the ground-breaking computer game "Myst".
 Adam realized that corporate technology graphics were not where his future as an artist should be.
-Realizing that he now had marketable art technology skills, Adam turned his back on a comfortable future at a big company (by this time Lotus had become a subsidiary of IBM), and vigorously pursued a job as an artist in the computer game industry.
-After searching accross the country for two years, he landed a job as an artist at Sierra-Online subsidiary Impressions Games - two blocks from Lotus in Cambridge.
+Realizing that he now had marketable art technology skills, he vigorously pursued a job as an artist in the computer game industry.
+He eventually landed a job as an artist at Sierra-Online subsidiary Impressions Games in Cambridge.